studio-releaf/releaf-legal/terms_en.md

 ## 5. License to Use

-We grant you a limited, non-exclusive, non-transferable, revocable license to use Re-Leaf for personal, non-commercial purposes.
+We grant you a limited, non-exclusive, non-transferable, revocable license to use Fovabera for personal, non-commercial purposes.

 You may not:
 - Copy, modify, or distribute the App